 PLEASE NOTE: VizUM has been rescheduled from 11/12 to 12/11/2019 . . .

-Data Visualization is at the core, and it is a burgeoning field of study at the University of Miami and other top academic research institutions.
+Data Visualization is a burgeoning field of study at the University of Miami and other top academic research institutions.
 From devising app-based tools, to organizing vast scientific datum into bite-size morsels, data visualizers often begin their career journey as computer scientists, journalists, academic researchers, coders, or graphic designers.
 The common thread is that they have all developed a keen interest in recasting complex data in visually appealing ways to broaden the understanding of the world in which we live.
 VizUM is a free, annual Data Visualization Symposium held at the University of Miami featuring speakers who are pioneers in the field, whose vision drive products and styles we see around us daily, and who forge new ground in this domain.
 VizUM 2019 has been scheduled for Wednesday, December 11, 2019, 4:00-7:00 PM at the Newman Alumni Center.

 Guest Speakers are Jessica Hullman, PhD, Assistant Professor in Computer Science and Journalism at Northwestern University | Talk Title “Supporting Reasoning with Uncertainty Using Data Visualization”, and Alberto Cairo, PhD, Knight Chair in Visual Journalism at the University of Miami School of Communication | Talk Title “How Charts Lie: What You Design is Not What People See”.